 Doubles) it is important that ringers have the necessary foundation

 Splitting new skills into smaller bits allows the learner to tackle a new skill in palatable bites.
-Here are two strategies for chunking the learning of calls, both involving repeating selected works.
+Here are two strategies to help your student learn the calls, both involving repeating selected works.

 It astonishes Heather Peachey that there are still many who insist that “You